zhyuey/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: For every unit, if there are two boxes with the same two-digit value in the unit, then we consider this unit has naked twins.
 If a unit has naked twins, remove all twin owned digits from values of all non-twin boxes in the unit.
-A unit may have more than one naked twin pairs, solve them one by one.
+A unit may have more than one naked twin pair, solve them one by one.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?